-Approximately 547 acres within the District are located within MUD 134D and approximately 493 acres within the District are located within MUD 134E.
-MUD 134D and MUD 134E currently receive all of their water from Water Plant No. 1.
-MUD 134E owns one (1) ground water plant with one (1) well totaling 2,000 gallons per minute ("gpm"), 635,000 gallons of ground storage tank capacity, booster pumps totaling 2,000 gpm, 40,000 gallons of pressure tank capacity, and appurtenant equipment.
+Approximately 877 acres within the District are located within MUD 134D and approximately 493 acres within the District are located within MUD 134E.
+MUD 134D and MUD 134E currently receive all of their water from Water Plant No. 1 and through a lease with Pecan Grove MUD.
+MUD 134E owns one groundwater plant with one well totaling 2,000 gallons per minute ("gpm"), 635,000 gallons of ground storage tank capacity, booster pumps totaling at 3,000 gpm capacity, 40,000 gallons of pressure tank capacity and appurtenant equipment.
+MUD 134E entered into a lease agreement with Pecan Grove MUD and is approved to use up to 2,100 ESFC's until the future Water Plant No. 2 is constructed.
+The Water Plant No. 2 is anticipated to be operational in December 2023.